First Time in Humans (FTIH) Study of GSK3368715 in Participants With Solid Tumors and Diffuse Large B-cell Lymphoma (DLBCL)

 - Capable of giving signed informed consent.

 - History of malignancy other than the disease under study.
-Subjects who have been disease-free for 5 years, or subjects with a history of completely resected non-melanoma skin cancer or successfully treated in situ carcinoma are eligible.
-Subjects with second malignancies that are indolent or definitively treated may be enrolled even if less than 5 years have elapsed since treatment.
+Participants who have been disease-free for 5 years, or participants with a history of completely resected non-melanoma skin cancer or successfully treated in situ carcinoma are eligible.
+Participants with second malignancies that are indolent or definitively treated may be enrolled even if less than 5 years have elapsed since treatment.

 - Any severe or uncontrolled systemic diseases (e.g., unstable or uncompensated respiratory, hepatic, renal, cardiac disease, or clinically significant bleeding episodes, or active infection).

-- Any serious and/or unstable pre-existing medical, psychiatric disorder, or other conditions that could interfere with subject's safety, obtaining informed consent or compliance to the study procedures, in the opinion of the Investigator.
+- Any serious and/or unstable pre-existing medical, psychiatric disorder, or other conditions that could interfere with participant's safety, obtaining informed consent or compliance to the study procedures, in the opinion of the Investigator.

 - Any clinically significant gastrointestinal (GI) abnormalities that may alter absorption such as malabsorption syndrome or major resection of the stomach and/or bowels.